rust-or/rust-lp-modeler/README.md

 # lp-modeler
 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-* A linear programming modeler written in Rust.
+A linear programming modeler written in Rust.
 This api helps to write LP model and use solver such as CBC, Gurobi, lp\_solve, ...*

+This library is inspired by [coin-or PuLP](http://www.coin-or.org/PuLP/ "Coin-Or PuLP website") which provide such an API for python 2.x.

 ## Usage
 Dev in progress.